turingschool/front-end-curriculum/projects/travel-tracker.md

 - Solidify the code review process
 - Create a robust test suite that thoroughly tests all functionality of a client-side application

+## Timeline

+Dates and deadlines to be aware of:

+Tuesday Week 5 - Submit the following to your PM BEFORE beginning to write code via Slack:
+- Project repo

+Tuesday, Week 6 - Project due at 9PM.

 # Requirements

 ## Technologies